 “Structural Issues” Cause Bay Area Condo Building to Be Evacuated Until Temporary Shoring is Installed

-Details are still light, however residents of a condo building in Santa Clara has been ordered to leave until temporary shoring has been installed.
+Details are still light, however residents of a condo building in Santa Clara have been ordered to leave the building until temporary shoring has been installed to support portions of the building that engineers are concerned about.

 NBC 10 is reporting that concrete has come loose from the building and city engineers determined that the building needs to be repaired.